RickyxNguyen/superhero-team-dueler/README.md

-#This is an app that demonsrates the use of constructors
+#This is an app that demonsrates the use of constructors and most aspects of OOP